lewiswigmore/kusto-learning-docs/README.md

     git push
     ```

-Your changes will be live within a few minutes.
+Changes will be live within a few minutes.
 You can check the deployment status in the "Actions" tab of this GitHub repository.